10 Tips to Get The Most Financial Aid From Colleges

 FAFSA forms use information from a family’s taxes from two years prior to when a student will be entering college.
-For example – a high school senior, entering college in the Fall of 2019, can start filling out FAFSA in October of 2017, and that information is based on the family’s tax year of 2016 when the student was a second semester sophomore and first semester junior.
+For example – a high school senior, entering college in the Fall of 2019, will fill out the 2019–2020 FAFSA and report income from tax year 2017.

 With the right guidance and some end-of-the-year tax strategies, you can come away with the lowest possible Estimated Family Contribution number, or EFC, when you and your child sit down in early October and complete a Free Application for Federal Student Aid form, or FAFSA.
 Families with the lowest incomes may have an EFC of 0 – meaning no ability to pay for college – and the wealthiest families may have an EFC above $100,000.
 There are financial aid strategies for both these scenarios, and everyone in between “if you know how to play the game.”